jonlpersson/ed-latimore/site/_posts/2023-08-16-why-you-want-revenge-and-why-you-shouldn-t-get-it.md

 Take those two ideas as the basis of reality.
 These are hard to disagree with.
 Now, take these ideas and apply them to people.
 When a person wrongs you, it’s more like they’re self-interested to the point of ignoring your well-being, even if that means specifically victimizing you to get something they want.

-If it weren’t you, it would have been someone else.
+If it wasn't you, it would have been someone else.

 Part of living in the universe is that bad stuff happens.
 Some of that bad stuff will happen to you.
 The hardest part is to realize that this isn’t personal.